ssriram1978/Kubernetes_load_test_client/README.md

 ./make_deploy.sh build_and_deploy all docker-stack-rabbitmq.yml
 	This command will build docker images of all directories and deploy the containers specified in docker-stack-rabbitmq.yml and docker-stack-common.yml files.

+./make_deploy.sh build all docker-stack-infrastructure.yml ssriram1978
+This command will build docker images of producer, consumer, plotter and transformer directories and will also build Logstash with GROK filter plugin and tag the docker images with the passed in tag and push it to docker hub registry.

 6. Kibana Port number is 5601.
 Open web browser and go to ip-address-of-elk:5601 to view Kibana dashboard.